lpod/lpod-docs/level1-text-marks-and-indices.rst

   element = context.get_paragraph_by_bookmark("BM1")

-The ``remove_bookmark()`` method may be used from any context above the container or the target bookmark, including the whole document, in order to delete a bookmark whatever its container.
+The ``remove_bookmark()`` method may be used from any context above the container or the target bookmark, including the document root, in order to delete a bookmark whatever its container.
 The only required parameter is the bookmark name.